-What they are, what they do
+What are slugs, what do they do

 A slug is a vehicle used for moving trains, having traction motors and added weight (or “ballast”) but no prime mover or generator.
 The electric current for its motors is provided by a “mother” unit, a standard locomotive fitted with cable connections to feed current to the slug.